-Welcome to your local Carteret homes for sale and Middlesex County real estate resource.
+View today's hottest Carteret homes for sale & real estate in Middlesex County below!
 Carteret is a city located at the heart of Central New Jersey that is rich with bodies of waters, making for great scenery.
-The place was named after George Carteret, as he was one of the first proprietors in New Jersey.
-For more properties on the market, see all Carteret Neighborhoods.
-For information about Carteret properties for sale or to schedule a private showing, contact your Carteret real estate experts today.
+The town was named after George Carteret, one of the first proprietors in New Jersey.
+To request up-to-date information about Carteret, NJ properties for sale or to arrange a private home showing, contact your local real estate experts today.
 Read more about Carteret real estate.

 Carteret is a borough that sits along the coast in Eastern New Jersey.
 It has a population of nearly 24,000 people and stands as the 85th largest community in New Jersey.
 It has a high concentration of employment for those working in the math and computer industries, and visitors are attracted to the area by the scenery and activities along the coast.